Faculty & Staff

 Lead TeacherAnna joined William’s Community School in 2014.
 Prior to joining William’s Community School, Anna taught for 5 years in Montessori schools in the Boston area, then decided to return to school earn her master’s degree in Special Education to expand her knowledge of teaching students with diverse learning needs.
 She worked with students in the special education department at a charter school in east Austin as a paraprofessional after relocating to Austin, and recently completed her M.Ed. in Special Ecucation with a specialty in Early Childhood Special Education from the University of Texas at Austin.
 She is currently completing her certification as a Board Certified Behavior Analyst as well.
 She received a BA in American Studies from Smith College in Massachusetts.

-Lead TeacherMolly has been with William’s since this summer.
-She came from a family of educators, so it didn’t take long for her to figure out that she wanted to work in special education.
+Lead TeacherMolly has been with William’s since the summer of 2016.
+She comes from a family of educators, so it didn’t take long for her to figure out that she wanted to work in special education.
 Molly has a Bachelor’s in Psychology with a focus in ABA therapy and a minor in Social Work from Florida State University.
 Some of her previous experience includes working in an inclusion preschool classroom through Head Start and assisting in-home clients through skill building and community outings.
 Molly loves riding her motorcycle and is an avid hiker.

 Samantha Dileo, M.Ed.